dgamma3/ResourcesForCompetencies/Competencies/Agile.md

 - Understanding of historical software development - waterfall and the problems with that approach, understanding death-march projects

 Example Tasks Performed
+- Activly contributes to the teams agiles meetings such as standups, planning meetings and retros
+- Brings up construtive items in the retros

 ### Resources